KobyakovaCatherine/mamochkasdr2-/README.md

-A web-site I partly vibecoded for my mum's birthday
+A website I partly vibecoded for my mum's birthday